csauve/t3hz0r.com/content/post/organizing-by-context-heirarchies/index.md

 ## Tagging
 What about tagging?
 Lots of software supports it, and it has reasonable analogues in the real world like coloured sticky notes.

-I see tagging as a flexible organization strategy, but ultimately infeasible as the collection size grows.
+I see tagging as a flexible organization strategy, but ultimately too tedious as the collection size grows.
 Firstly, it's hard to know future use cases for finding an item, but ensuring a useful new tag is applied to old items may require evaluating the entire collection.
 Like using too many colours of sticky notes to tag pages of a textbook, having too many tags dilutes the meaning of each.

-Tagging also breaks down in some physical.

 ## Contextual hierarchies
 Personally I find it easier to organize in a heirarchy, **grouping by context**, and creating sub-hierarchies lazily as needed.
 In this sense, _context_ means use case for finding and using the item.

+Physically, this organization already exists around us: rooms, boxes, shelves, and bags.
+Items used together tend to be stored together.

-Hierarchichal filesystems are a persistent analogy because containers make intuitive sense.
+Digitally, hierarchies are more prevalent and portable than tags Hierarchichal filesystems are persistent because containers make intuitive sense.
 Things that are used together can be kept in a container.

 ## The type trap
 todo